BrownCSCI1230/docs/2022/syllabus.md

   * [Accommodations](#accommodations)
   * [Mental Health](#mental-health)
   * [Incomplete Policy](#incomplete-policy)
-* [Half-Credit Missive](#half-credit-missive): Information for those interested in taking CSCI 1234 for an additional half credit.
+* [CSCI 2230 and CSCI 1234 Missive](#csci-2230-and-csci-1234-missive): Information for graduate students interested in earning 2000-level credit and for undergraduates interested in using the course to fulfil the capstone requirement.
 * [Student Guide](#student-guide): More in-depth details about course contents, policies, computing infrastructure, and advice.
   * [Lectures](#lectures)
   * [Help Sessions](#help-sessions)